+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Don Quijote

-The nearest “Donki” (Don Quijote) store from Senso-ji is Don Quijote Asakusa and is open 24/7, 365 days a year and is one of the country’s most popular department stores.
-The store is a 2 minute walk from Asakusa Station.
-The 7th floor has both café, hot food and theater.
+The nearest “Donki” (Don Quijote) store from Senso-ji is Don Quijote Asakusa and is open 24/7, 365 days a year, and is one of the country’s most popular department stores.
+The store is a 2-minute walk from Asakusa Station.
+The 7th floor has a café, hot food, and theater.

 There are various Don Quijote shops all around the city, even in areas like Ginza and Akihabara.
 But the one in Asakusa is unique for its size and its opening hours.